DavidCEllis/ducktools-pytui/README.md

 * Install a runtime (Requires either the Windows Python Manager or UV to be available)
 * Uninstall a runtime (Only those managed by the Windows Python Manager or UV)

-### Notes on Defaults ###

-* venvs are created with `--upgrade-deps` where it exists
-  * If you don't need `pip` in your virtualenv, change the config for `include_pip` to `false`
-  * This will make venv creation **much** faster, but means `python -m pip` won't work, which is why it is not the default
-* venvs are searched for based on the current working directory and parent directories.
-* 'Global' venvs are created in a ducktools specific folder
-* Shell detection is done on first launch and thereafter stored in the config file
-  * If a `SHELL` environment variable exists this will be checked first
-    * If it is a known shell it will be used, otherwise it will be ignored
-  * If a shell is not found PATH will be searched for known shells
-    * On windows the order of search is: pwsh.exe, powershell.exe, cmd.exe
-      * `COMSPEC` will be checked if none of these are found.
-    * On other platforms this is: zsh, bash
-      * An error will be raised if neither is found

 ## Basic Configuration ##

 Some configuration is available by editing the config.json file located here: